Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Dynamics

-In organic semiconductors, both charge carriers and triplet excitons carry non-zero spin.
 The singlet fission that a singlet exciton is split into two triplet excitons turns out to be an appealing effect to facilitate the efficiency of photovoltaics.
 However, a usual doubt on the statement that the singlet fission can fairly enhance the power conversion efficiency is, although one singlet is split into two triplets and subsequently two electron-hole pairs might be formed to increase the short-circuit current, the energy of these electron-hole pairs are lost in the singlet fission and thus the open-circuit voltage should be decreased.
 As a result, the efficiency can not be significantly enhanced after all.

 In order to comprehend this puzzle, it is again useful to employ the framework of quantum heat engine model.
-Let us assume the dissociation of each triplet exciton consumes the same energy with that discussed in the last Section, giving the fact that the entanglement entropy which is quenched in the exciton dissociation is insensitive to the energy of excitons.
+Let us assume the dissociation of each triplet exciton consumes the same energy with that discussed in the photovoltaics, giving the fact that the entanglement entropy which is quenched in the exciton dissociation is insensitive to the energy of excitons.
 Since the relaxation processes are almost absent in singlet fission materials, the singlet energy ($Q_1$) must be doubled to keep the quantum efficiency $\eta$ unchanged.
 We notice that, the singlet fission materials exhibit higher external quantum efficiency for larger photon energy \cite{EQE}, so they are indeed more suitable for the ultraviolet regimes.
 In the practical application of photovoltaics, one should then add additional absorbers into the device to absorb the low-energy photons.
 In ideal cases, the maximum efficiency will increase from 45.7$\%$ to $47.7\%$ by inserting an additional layer \cite{SQ1,SQ2}.
 On the other hand, the transition from triplet pair state (TT state) to the uncorrelated two triplets (T+T state) is also an entropy-increasing process which may further lower the efficiency.
 Therefore, it is necessary to decrease the energy dissipation in TT state dissociation as much as possible, and we have to carefully investigate the dissociation process of TT state.

 A big question now arises: What makes the TT state dissociate?
 In absence of the dissipated environment, the two triplet excitons are consistently entangled with each other, no matter how long they separate in the real space.
 Therefore, the dissociation means the loss of coherence between two triplet excitons, analogous to the CT state dissociation.
 The triplet exciton is of charge neutrality and large binding energy so in terms of charge degree of freedom the exciton-phonon couplings should be relatively weak.
 Meanwhile, the organic materials are basically composed of light elements with negligible spin-orbital couplings, so the spin coherence is also of long lifetime.
 Fortunately, there are still many factors related to the spin degree of freedom, such as the hyperfine interaction of hydrogen atoms \cite{Hyper}, the hybridization of $\sigma$ and $\pi$ orbitals due to out-of-plane vibrations \cite{Yu}, the other triplet excitons \cite{Gillin}, the kinetically blocked radicals \cite{FLi} and also the rotation with different chirality of polarized molecules.
 All these factors can be grouped into a local spin-related bath for the electrons, holes and triplet excitons, which may influence the decoherence and localization of TT state.